Our (Un)Common Ground: Authenticity, Power, Entanglement & Polarization

 An application of the postmodern critique to postmodernism itself shows that the problem of power now manifests itself in postmodern emphases on the moral autonomy of the hybrid or fragmented self (one that obliges recognition or affirmation from others for its well-being), with critics warning of a “dictatorship of relativism,” a “slide to subjectivism,” an “intolerant tolerance,” or what Charles Taylor – echoing Alexis de Tocqueville – calls “soft despotism.”

 Nevertheless, if postmodern deconstruction of claims to objective authority or emphasis on the moral autonomy of the hybrid or fragmented self cannot free us from the problem of power, neither can they be dismissed as mere quests for power – no more than the efforts of those who resist these tendencies.
 Postmodernism’s emphasis on the idea that quests for authenticity (moral, national, religious, epistemic) hide quests for power can lead to the neglect of an important counterpoint: apparent quests for power may also conceal more or equally important quests for authenticity.
 This is the case with the history of Christian missions and their entanglement in European imperialism, and European imperialism itself, but it is also the case with the far briefer history of postmodernism itself.
-Any critique of postmodernism or ‘progressivist’ perspectives in the “culture wars,” therefore, must be careful to do justice to postmodern and progressivist quests for authenticity.
-If we cannot escape the problem of power and its entanglement in quests for authenticity then it is dangerous to think otherwise.
-Rather we must understand the newest manifestations of this problem and foster a culture of humility and magnanimity: a culture that fosters right intention in seeking to recognize who we are and who we have the potential to be.
+Any critique of postmodernism or of ‘progressivist’ perspectives in the “culture wars,” therefore, must be careful to do justice to postmodern and progressivist quests for authenticity.
+Ultimately, if we cannot escape the problem of power and its entanglement in quests for authenticity then it is dangerous to think otherwise.
+Rather we must understand the newest manifestations of this problem and foster a culture of humility and magnanimity with regard to our own failings and especially those we (mis)perceive in others.
 This, in many ways, is what Christianity argues, albeit in other terms.
 Christianity, however, has lost its credibility in many quarters, precisely because 2000 years of its history furnishes much evidence that it is not free from exemplifying the very problem that it articulates in terms of original sin.

-An analysis of human history according to the proposed paradigm – drawing from Christian and non-Christian insights and examples – can help rehabilitate lost insights into human authenticity and the limitations of human power.
+An analysis of human history according to the proposed paradigm - drawing from a diversity of perspective, tradition and experience - can help rehabilitate lost insights into human authenticity and the limitations of human power.
 It can do so by illustrating how the entanglement of notions of authenticity in quests for power has led some to reject or distrust notions of authenticity that otherwise have merit.
 What people are willing to accept as authentic (or true) is often shaped or distorted by how those notions of authenticity have previously been used to unjustly assert, or justifiably limit, quests for power.
 This echoes and helps explain what Brad Gregory observes, that many older ideas in Western history have not been left behind but rather selectively appropriated or rejected without being refuted, and that contemporary culture contradictorily embraces human rights as a non-arbitrary good while seeking to “maximize individual autonomy to determine the good according to one’s preferences.”
 In short, many notions of authenticity (human, moral, epistemic, etc.) are profoundly shaped by their entanglement in quests or contests for power.

 Brad S. Gregory, The Unintended Reformation: How a Religious Revolution Secularized Society (Harvard: Belknap Press of Harvard University Press, 2012).